rudylattae/obsidian-imba-plugin-starter/README.md

 ## Features
 When installed in your [Test Vault](#test-vault), this plugin provides the following features:
 - Launch a Modal from a [Ribbon icon/action](https://docs.obsidian.md/Plugins/User+interface/Ribbon+actions) and a Command.
-- Show Notifications before running and after running a background task.
+- Show Notifications before and after running a background task.
 - Add an interactive component to the Obsidian Status Bar -- click to trigger a background task
 - Modify the behaviour of the plugin via Settings